tushar5526/mlops3/README.md

 - [x] ***JOB 5 : Notify that the best model is being created***

-*We will mail the user, notifying that the best model is trained, which can be found in ***jenkinsDownload*** folder along with history file
+*We will mail the user, notifying that the best model is trained, which can be found in ***jenkinsDownload*** folder along with history file*

+**!!!!
+Make sure the gmail ID allows secure apps to connect,(go to this link from the mail ID you are using to send the email https://myaccount.google.com/lesssecureapps or you can use the SMTP protocol**

+( Better feature, upload the model on a google drive and send the link in the mail too , but we will get back to it in future )

 ![Image description](https://github.com/tushar5526/mlops3/blob/master/img/14.png)